koajs/koa-gzip/README.md

 koa.use(gzip());
 ```

+### Options

+ - `minLength` Minimum body length to apply the gzip compression. defaults to 150

 ### gzip always be the last middleware

 If you using other response middlewares, like [etag](https://github.com/koajs/etag), just use `gzip` be the first.